plusserver/docs/content/en/storage-backup/s3-storage/tutorials/advanced-object-lock.md

 ```bash
 aws s3api put-object-retention --bucket mylockedbucket --key folder/meinobjekt.pdf --version-id fe11c7b4-eeae-f76f-a6ff-1402ec8ef430 --retention '{"Mode": "GOVERNANCE", "RetainUntilDate": "2023-08-11T17:45:59Z"}' --endpoint-url=https://s3.de-west-1.psmanaged.com
 ```
 Combining Object Lock and Versioning allows you to apply different protection measures to various versions of the same object.
-Ensure you use the correct values for Object Lock, Versioning, and Retention according to your requirements and configuration.
+Please make sure to use the correct values for Object Lock, Versioning, and Retention according to your requirements and configuration.

 {{% alert title="Info" %}}The example provided is a general guide.
 Exact options may vary depending on your configuration.
 {{% /alert %}}